spwntch/workspace/README.md

 Our goal is simple.
 We want to drive better ux in web apps and we want to enable you to embrace a lean mindset.
 Our workspace is a great place to start.

-This repo is naturally opinionated, but we think we've really managed to include all the important tools you need tp most fast and reliably.
+This repo is naturally opinionated, but we think we've really managed to include all the important tools you need to most fast and reliably.

 ## Spawntech CLI